Topic Explainer8 min read

 Q: How does SSD interact with GST?
 A: For residential properties, GST is generally not applicable.
 However, for industrial properties, SSD is calculated on the price excluding GST.

 To succeed in the Singapore RES Examination, you need to move beyond rote memorization and understand the application of these rules.
 Our Taxation Overview provides a broader look at how SSD fits into the overall tax landscape.
-The Prepare app offers practice questions across all 13 RES exam topics, including deep dives into taxation scenarios, to help you reach that 75% passing mark.
+The Prepare app offers practice questions across all 13 RES exam topics, including deep dives into taxation scenarios, to help you reach that passing mark of 60 for each paper.

-Candidates preparing for the RES exam must master SSD calculations and exemptions, as these frequently appear in Paper 2 under the Taxation topic, requiring a 75% score to pass the 80-question examination administered by the Council for Estate Agencies (CEA).
+Candidates preparing for the RES exam must master SSD calculations and exemptions, as these frequently appear in Paper 2 under the Taxation topic, requiring a passing mark of 60 for each paper to pass the two-paper examination administered by the Council for Estate Agencies (CEA).

 Practice These Topics